Spread the love

 The practice of cave burials in Sagada is an ancient tradition that has been passed down for centuries.
 It is a practice that honors the dead and ensures their safe passage to the afterlife, as well as a way of connecting with the spirits of the cave and the land.
 It is also a way of preserving the environment, as the burial chambers are closed off and sealed, preventing any contamination from the outside world.
 Finally, it is a way of honoring the cycle of life and death, allowing us to reflect on the importance of death and celebrate the life of the deceased.

-See also Exploring the Travel Destinations in the Midwest
+See also A Guide to the Top Mountain Destinations in California

 Visiting the cave burials in Sagada is a unique experience that is not to be missed.
 Visitors are asked to be respectful and mindful of the spirits that may be present, as well as the environment.
 It is also important to remember that photography and other forms of documentation are not allowed out of respect for the deceased and their families.